 “And most important, have the courage to follow your heart and intuition.
 They somehow already know what you truly want to become.
 Everything else is secondary.”

 Can we all be Steve Jobs?
-No. Should we want to be?
-No. But can we learn from his experience?
-Undoubtedly, yes!
+No. Should we try to be?
+No. Can we learn from his example?
+Yes.

 Adapted from Inner Leadership: tools for building inspiration in times of change.